Becoming a dad for the first time is pretty scary.

 Personally, I’m a fan of the front-facing baby carriers (like this one), that make it relatively easy to walk around, hands free, with your child.

-#6 Find the balance between paranoia and carelessness.
+First Time Dad Tips #6: Find the balance between paranoia and carelessness.

 It’s easy to worry about every little thing.
 Sometimes it’s hard to know where to draw the line.